Oman Transportation

 1974 - 2017 | Yearly | Ton-km mn | World Bank

 OM: Air Transport: Freight data was reported at 435.484 Ton-km mn in 2017.
 This records an increase from the previous number of 425.202 Ton-km mn for 2016.
-OM: Air Transport: Freight data is updated yearly, averaging 79.000 Ton-km mn from Dec 1974 to 2017, with 40 observations.
+OM: Air Transport: Freight data is updated yearly, averaging 79.000 Ton-km mn from Dec 1974 (Median) to 2017, with 40 observations.
 The data reached an all-time high of 435.484 Ton-km mn in 2017 and a record low of 2.200 Ton-km mn in 1974.
 OM: Air Transport: Freight data remains active status in CEIC and is reported by World Bank.
 The data is categorized under World Trend Plus’s Association: Aviation Sector – Table OM.World Bank: Transportation.
 Air freight is the volume of freight, express, and diplomatic bags carried on each flight stage (operation of an aircraft from takeoff to its next landing), measured in metric tons times kilometers traveled.; ; International Civil Aviation Organization, Civil Aviation Statistics of the World and ICAO staff estimates.; Sum;

 Last Frequency Range